Xercoy/docs/content/docs/for-developers/partners/account-migration.md

 ## Delete teammates

-Teammate names have to be unique across SendGrid, so if you want to continue to use your teammate name, delete it from your original account to add it to your new account.
+Teammate names have to be unique across SendGrid.
+To continue to use your teammate name, delete it from your original account to add it to your new account.

 ## Create new subusers